misimpso/twitterpi/README.md

 You can add multiple accounts to this credentials file.
 When populated, remove `.sample` suffix.

 Make sure you set the birthdate of your account or your follow requests will fail on certain age-restricted users (e.g. alcohol brands).

-## Process
-- For each account:
-    - Search for latest tweets matching criteria.
-        - Save returned tweets to memory for easy reference.
-        - Refresh tweets in memory if data is old.
-    - Interact with a lastest tweet at random.
-        - RT / Like / Follow, etc
-        - Move tweet id from todo dataset to done.
-        - Sleep for random period of time.

-Each request needs to be wrapped in a rate limit checker, and bearer token refresher.